Nakusu/fastapi-train/README.md

 # FastApiTrain Project
-  FastApiTrain use FastApi, NuxtJs and Nginx as proxy!
+  FastApiTrain use FastApi, NuxtJs and Nginx as proxy!<br>
   Env passwords like MARIADB_PASSWORD are into docker-compose.yml and not docker-compose.override.yml, you have to make change this for more security!
 ## Run in local
 * Launch docker-compose up ./docker